How to Change Uniform in Pokemon Sword and Shield (Galar)

 White bikes pair with a purple-and-white riding outfit.
 Black bikes pair with a purple-and-black version.
 The Cycling Lady also has a separate menu — “I want to change my outfit” — that swaps the riding gear without changing the bike paint job.

-In our testing on a fresh Isle of Armor save, the bike-paint dialog only opened after we finished the first Master Dojo trial with Mustard.
-If the Cycling Lady ignores you, the trial is the gate.
+On a fresh Isle of Armor save, the bike-paint dialog only opens after you finish the first Master Dojo trial with Mustard.
+If the Cycling Lady ignores you, that trial is the gate.

 #Salon Hairstyle and Makeup Changes